 He was born in Karachi.
-His father, a police inspector at railways wanted him to join police or army.
+His father, a police inspector at railways, wanted him to join the police or the army.
 But Sheikh loved movies and acting.
 His younger days were spent near Jama Mosque, Delhi.
-His chance to join entertainment field came when one of his neighbours opened a theater company in Kolkata, and very soon Sheikh Mukhtar reached there.
+His chance to join the entertainment field came when one of his neighbours opened a theater company in Kolkata, and very soon Sheikh Mukhtar reached there.
 After being associated with theatre with for a long time, he moved to Mumbai and approached the director Mehbood Khan.
 Khan got deeply impressed by his acting skills and gave him the first break.
 Thus Mehboob Khan’s 1939 film Ek Hi Rasta marked his Bollywood debut.
 Since then he mostly played supporting and villain roles on screen, and worked with Mehboob Khan in numerous movies.
 Bahan, Badal, Do Bhai, Do Ustad, Ustadon Ka Ustad, Gehra Raaz etc are some of his noted roles.

 After earning from Bollywood, he produced several movies in the 1950s with big stars.
 Deeply impressed with Mughal-E-Azam he produced a movie, Noor Jahan with all his earnings.
 He also took big loans to fulfill his dreams.
 The expensive movie was released in 1967 with Pradeep Kumar and Meena Kumari in lead roles.
 The film was expected to become another epic like Mughal-E-Azam.
 But the film’s failure shattered his dreams and he was forced to flee to Pakistan overnight with its original prints.

 He hoped to release the film in Pakistan and expected to become a big hit.
-However after watching its publicity, a person filed a case against the film release.
+However after watching its publicity, a person filed a case against the film’s release.
 In the big shock, he turned blind.
 Time passed by and the case got dragged for many years, and Sheikh Mukhtar turned weaker.
-Finally the film had a theatric release in Pakistan after facing a lot of legal issues, and had a big run at box office too.
-But he couldn’t see its success because he died of a massive heart attack exactly on the same day of Pakistani release.
+Finally the film had a theatrical release in Pakistan after facing a lot of legal issues, and had a big run at box office too.
+But he couldn’t see its success because he died of a massive heart attack exactly on the same day of the Pakistani release.
 Some sources say the verdict of the case came out in Sheikh Mukhtar’s favour after his demise.
 Anyways he was not lucky to see the big success of the movie.
 He died on May 12, 1980.

 1. His debut movie Ek Hi Rasta also marked the screen debut of Arun Kumar Ahuja, Govinda’s father.
 The actors played friends in this court drama.
 Sheikh played Mangoo, a pickpocket, but Raja’s best friend (portrayed by Ahuja).